-Lansing Community College, the pioneer in community college study abroad in Japan, offers life-changing global experiences for its students in business and education.
-Both opportunities result from the strong connections between Lansing and its sister city, Otsu, located in Michigan's sister state, the Shiga Prefecture, Japan.
-LCC’s partnership with Michigan State University also helps students study around the globe.
+Lansing Community College, the pioneer in community college study abroad in Japan, offers life-changing global experiences for its students.
+These opportunities stem from the strong connection between Lansing and its sister city, Otsu, located in Michigan's sister state, the Shiga Prefecture, Japan.
+LCC's partnership with Michigan State University also helps students study around the globe.

-Up to 10 LCC students are selected to complete an internship with the Biwako Kisen Steamship Company, Ltd., a Japanese company, during summer and fall semesters.
+Up to 10 LCC students are selected to complete an internship with the Biwako Kisen Steamship Company, Ltd., a Japanese company, during spring, summer or fall semester.

-The experience will include a 3-credit unpaid internship on the Michigan Boat, where students work an average of 20 hours a week doing food service and public relations duties.
-Students also will study Japanese language under the direction of a faculty member from Japan’s University of Shiga Prefecture.
+The experience includes a 4-credit unpaid internship on the Michigan Boat, where students serve as American cultural ambassadors, greeting Japanese tourists and school groups who ride the Boat.
+Students also will study Japanese language with a faculty member from Japan's University of Shiga Prefecture.
 The application for the Japan Immersion is available here.